OctopusDeploy/blog/blog/2017-06/octopus-release-3-14.md

 ![Octopus 3.14 release announcement](blogimage-release-3-14.png)

-This month's release brings some exciting new features including **TODO**, among other things!
+This month's release brings some exciting new features including support for our new Octopus plugin for Atlassian's bamboo as well as easier upgrades, security improvements and better performance.

 ## In this post